Sharing Alzheimer's diagnosis: Tips for caregivers

 When a loved one develops Alzheimer's, knowing how and when to open up about it can be difficult.
 Follow these family caregiving tips for sharing an Alzheimer's diagnosis.By Mayo Clinic Staff

-If you're caring for someone who has been diagnosed with Alzheimer's disease, you might wonder whether and how to tell others.
-If your loved one wants you to share the diagnosis, how will you do it?
+If you're caring for someone who has been diagnosed with Alzheimer's disease or other disorders causing dementia, you might wonder how best to tell others.
+If the person wants you to share the diagnosis, how will you do it?
+Whom should you tell?
 How will family and friends react?
-Will they know how to interact with your loved one?
-Consider these caregiving tips for sharing an Alzheimer's diagnosis.
+Will they know how to interact with the person?
+Consider these caregiving tips for sharing a dementia diagnosis.

-The period immediately after a loved one is diagnosed with Alzheimer's disease can be stressful and frightening.
+The period immediately after a loved one is diagnosed with dementia can be stressful and frightening.
 You both might be struggling to come to terms with the diagnosis.
-Your loved one might not want to let others know about the diagnosis out of fear that they will become uncomfortable around him or her.
-You might feel torn between wanting to respect your loved one's privacy and needing to talk to someone about the diagnosis and how your role as caregiver will change.
+The person with dementia might not want to let others know about the diagnosis out of fear that they will become uncomfortable around him or her.
+You might feel torn between wanting to respect the person's privacy and needing to talk to someone about the diagnosis and how your role will change as a caregiver.

-If possible, discuss how he or she wants to handle the situation and get permission before sharing the information.
-Ideally, you'll explore the subject while your loved one is still able to express his or her wishes.
-If he or she is unable to do so, ask his or her legal decision-maker how your loved one would want the information disclosed and to whom.
-If you're the legal decision-maker and don't know your loved one's wishes, act in his or her best interests.
+If possible, discuss how the person with dementia wants to handle the situation and get permission before sharing the information.
+Ideally, you'll explore the subject while he or she is still able to express personal wishes.
+If he or she is unable to do so, ask his or her legal decision-maker for guidance.
+If you're the legal decision-maker, act in the person's best interests.

 If you're anxious about how to share the diagnosis, keep in mind that family and friends might already have a sense that something is wrong.
-If you're afraid that your family won't understand or that informing others about your loved one's diagnosis will be a burden on them, consider the alternative.
-Keeping the diagnosis a secret could be draining for you.
-The sooner you tell family and friends, the sooner they can begin giving you and your loved one much-needed support.
+If you're afraid that informing others about the diagnosis will be a burden on them, consider the alternative: Keeping the diagnosis a secret could be draining for you.
+The sooner you tell family and friends, the sooner they can begin giving you and the person with dementia much-needed support.

 See more In-depth

-- Helping family members and others understand AD.
-National Institute on Aging. http://www.nia.nih.gov/alzheimers/publication/caring-person-ad/helping-family-members-and-others-understand-ad.
-Accessed July 24, 2014.
+- Helping kids understand Alzheimer's disease.
+National Institute on Aging. https://www.nia.nih.gov/health/helping-kids-understand-alzheimers-disease.
+Accessed July 9, 2020.